AbsaOSS/pramen/README.md

   spark.app.name = "Pramen - "${pramen.pipeline.name}

   # The number of tasks to run in parallel.
 A task is a source, transformer, or sink running for a specified information date.
-  # This feature is experimental, use more than 1 with caution.
   parallel.tasks = 1

   # You can set this option so that Pramen never writes to partitions older than the specified date